dennisXZX/web-developer-notes/Javascript.md

 The result will be seeing 'me first' in the console after about 1001 milliseconds and 'hello' after 1002 milliseconds.

 This is because when the setTimeout (browser API) completes, the deferred function will be placed in a `callback queue`.
-The defferred function will be added to the call stack only when the call stack is totally empty.
+The defferred function will be added to the call stack only when the call stack is totally empty and no other code need to be run in the global thread.
 A event loop is used to keep track of this condition.

 #### Execution context, call stack and lexical scope (closure)